prahahackers24/scaffold/README.md

 ### Zircuit - Best Hackathon Project on Zircuit

 Deploying in Zircuit was very easy, and also verification of the contracts was very straight forward.
 Only issue was the frontend intergration.
-On the Scaffold-ETH 2 starter repo we could integrate almost all chains, but Zircuit wasn't there.
-We added it manually, and will submit a PR to make it available for future developers.
+On the Scaffold-ETH 2 starter repo we could integrate almost all chains using viem, but Zircuit isn't available yet.
+See the available chains [here](https://github.com/wevm/viem/tree/main/src/chains/definitions).
+We added it manually in our project, and will submit a PR to viem to make it available for future developers.

 - [DonationContract.sol on Zircuit](https://explorer.zircuit.com/address/0x310256C0b02B1EF36A537427885E495533c13DeE#code)
 - [PoolBatchSwapTest.sol on Zircuit](https://explorer.zircuit.com/address/0xA54f073Cc3fBAa3091dDAe16cDb5EB550c4a17A8#code)